FarFetchd/clickitongue/README.md

 English strings, so don't dive right in, or you'll bounce right off!
 Instead, open an issue to let me know you'd like to contribute a translation, and I'll add some sort of framework to support multiple languages.)

+# Acknowledgments

+Clickitongue uses the PortAudio audio abstraction library (http://portaudio.com/) and the Fastest Fourier Transform in the West (https://www.fftw.org/) Fast Fourier Transform library.
+FFTW is quite impressively polished; it radiates an aura of "this thing is basically perfect".
+PortAudio is kind of amazing in how easy it makes it to write portable audio code.
+I would have guessed every additional platform would be a grueling effort, but nope, completely effortless.
+(Other than getting it to compile on Windows...)
+Speaking of compiling on Windows, Clickitongue uses MSYS2 (https://www.msys2.org/), which was nicely transparent to my UNIX-y code while offering every Windows feature I cared to use.
+Finally, C++ structopt (https://github.com/p-ranav/structopt), a great little header-only library that gives you command line arguments in the cleanest, simplest way I can imagine.

+Many thanks to everyone who worked on these projects!
+They are all a pleasure to use.